0xAX/linux-insides/Misc/contribute.md

 Also it must contain changelog that will describe all changes changes from previous patch versions.

 That's all.
-Ofcourse, these are not all the subtleties of the Linux kernel development collected in this part, but some of the most important.
+Of course, these are not all the subtleties of the Linux kernel development collected in this part, but some of the most important.

 Happy Hacking!